bybu74/POWER-CALCULATOR/README:_EN.md

 All 24 possible combinations are supported.

-Cx MAX DEVICE CONSUMPTION

-Maximum power consumption of the device.
+Cx MAX DEVICE CONSUMPTION=Maximum power consumption of the device.

-Cx ACTIVE ON/OFF

-Enables or disables the device in the calculation system.
+Cx ACTIVE ON/OFF=Enables or disables the device in the calculation system.

-Cx NEGATIVE DIFFERENCE

-Maximum grid consumption allowed for each device.
+Cx NEGATIVE DIFFERENCE=Maximum grid consumption allowed for each device.

-Cx POSITIVE DIFFERENCE

-Threshold value above which the device will start.
+Cx POSITIVE DIFFERENCE=Threshold value above which the device will start.

 Initial Installation